-The reservoir surface area at the spillway is about 55 acres with the maximum extent of reservoir inundation extending upstream to approximately the confluence with Danish Creek.
-It is estimated that the Ventana Wilderness boundary is encountered in Danish Creek at an elevation of 1,054 feet (NGVD 1929).
+The reservoir surface area at the spillway elevation is about 55 acres with the maximum extent of reservoir inundation extending upstream to approximately the confluence with Danish Creek.
+It is estimated that the Ventana Wilderness boundary is encountered in Danish Creek at an elevation of 1,054 feet (National Geodetic Vertical Datum of 1929 or NGVD).
 Since the dam was built, approximately 40% of the original capacity has been lost to sedimentation with the current capacity estimated at 1,775 AF at spillway elevation 1,040 feet (NGVD).
-The usable capacity is about 1,450 AF, as water at the lower level of the reservoir has either unacceptable quality for release or is not recoverable through the lower pipes through the dam.
+The usable capacity is about 1,450 AF, as water at the lower level of the reservoir has either unacceptable quality for release or is not recoverable through the lower outlets through the dam.
 In addition, head cutting and slumping of silt deposits below this level can contribute material that clogs the outlet.
-A graph showing the rate of reservoir siltation is shown below.
+A graph showing the rate of reservoir siltation is shown below in Figure 2.

 Current reservoir storage is small relative to median annual inflow (estimated at about 28,000 acre-feet per year), and the reservoir normally fills and spills each winter resulting in the watershed being in an uncontrolled state with river flow responding directly to rainfall and runoff.
 The only recorded exceptions to this since 1949 were during the 1976-77 drought and one year during the 1987-91 drought.
-During the most recent drought (2011-2014), the reservoir filled each winter.
+During the most recent drought (2011-2014) and in WY2015 and WY 2016, the reservoir filled each winter.
 The reservoir provides virtually no flood storage or attenuation.